virtualstate/navigation/README.md

 [1]: https://github.com/virtualstate/navigation/blob/85da3f677be5c9e26d0b261decde3ee989915e5a/src/get-navigation.ts#L183-L184

 ### Intercept Events
-Intercepts clicks on `a` tags and `form` submissions and conditionally calls `preventDefault` based on application code response ot the `navigate` event.
+Intercepts clicks on `a` tags and `form` submissions and conditionally calls `preventDefault` based on application code response to the `navigate` event.
 This is the final piece of the Navigation API puzzle, as it allows using vanilla HTML elements instead of framework specific components like `<Link/>` or `<A/>`.
 In practice you might want to use those anyway, in which case you wouldn't need to enable this setting.